 C. Equally desirable.

-7. Imagine you have pressed the two slices of bread (one covered with strawberry jam and one covered with peanut butter) together and passed it to Mary.
-Which of the following two actions is more expected?
+7. Imagine you have pressed the two slices of bread together (one covered with strawberry jam and one covered with peanut butter) together and passed it to Mary.
+Which of the following two actions is more desirable?
 [Pending or Inprogress focus]

 A. Mary puts two pieces of the sandwich into a zip lock bag after cutting the sandwich in half.